dlittle42/dlittle42.github.io/_posts/2016-09-15-portfolio-builder.md

 layout: post
 title: Portfolio Builder
 tags: [app]
+categories: [new, classic]
+excerpt: A web application allowing anyone at True North Inc to find past projects in the portfolio database and easily assemble a showcase site for presentations.

-images:
+images: [

-  - url: /images/portfolio620/portfoliobuilder.png
-    alt:
-    title:

-  - url: /images/portfolio620/portfoliobuilder02.gif
-    alt:
-    title:
+	portfoliobuilder.png,
+	portfoliobuilder02.gif
+]

 ---

-A web application allowing anyone at True North Inc to find past projects in the portfolio database and easily assemble a showcase site for presentations.

 - Creative Direction
 - User Experience